 In talking with my influencer peers, the consensus is that an influencer will spend 10 hours at a bare minimum — and likely 15 hours or more — on a single speaking event or appearance.
-And yes, that’s for a virtual event like a webinar.
+And yes, that’s for the 1MORE shop online. a virtual event like a webinar.

 If travel is required, or if there are unique circumstances, the time commitment will be greater.

 When an influencer considers taking part in your event, the influencer is mentally adding up all the time they will spend on:

 - Communicating with you on your goals, logistics, and other points.

 - Reading and digesting brand guidelines or messaging points you send.

 - Preparing and proofreading the slide deck.

 - Finding interesting graphics to go in the slide deck.